Making the list: Gaston Livery Stable is on the Register of National Historic Places

 Built in the 1890s, the barn is a 10,000-square-foot, U-shaped brick structure.

-The Friends of the Gaston Livery Stable was formed in 2011 to acquire the property at 1315 Richland Ave.
-East and to protect and restore the barn.
+The Friends of the Gaston Livery Stable was formed in 2011 to acquire the property and to protect and restore the barn.
+It is located at 1315 Richland Ave.
+E.

 Volunteers have donated more than 19,500 hours of service while repairing the stable.